 Description of the technology.

 The DRNLF from JVET-O0101 is integrated into VTM-10.0.
 It is an additional filter between deblocking filter and SAO.
 It works with deblocking, SAO, ALF and CCALF to improve coding efficiency.
 Fig. 1 shows the network structure of the dense residual convolutional neural network based in-loop filter (DRNLF), where N and M denotes the number of dense residual unit (DRU) and convolution kernel, respectively.
-Specifically, N is set to 4 and M is set to 32 for the tradeoff between computational efficiency and performance.
+Specifically, N is set to 4 and M is set to 32 for the trade-off between computational efficiency and performance.
 Normalized QP map is concatenated with the reconstructed frame as the input to DRN.